MichaelaSpiteri/AiveroRunningMaxTest/README.md

 # run your own solution - you'll know better what to do here (hopefully)
 ```

+#Running the solution (Max Compute)
+In the root of this directory run `python receiver/RunningMaxComputer.py`

 It is a good idea to stop the `docker-compose` when you have tested your script, as it will restart the containers on every boot of your machine.
 Unless you specify a `NUMBER_OF_MESSAGES` environment variable in the docker-compose it will produce messages for ever.